Knowledge Hub

 • Similarly, it is unlikely to be interpreted as overriding other express obligations in the contract.

-Although an express duty of good faith is unlikely to require a party to consider the other party’s commercial interests over and above its own or to override other contractual obligations, such a duty has been held by the courts to:
+Although an express duty of good faith is unlikely to require a party to consider the other party’s commercial interests over and above its own or to override other contractual obligations, the courts have held such a duty to:

 • prevent a party from acting in a way which would negate the purpose of the contract;